-WH downplays report Trump is considering firing top Afghanistan commander
+McCain backs top commander, slams Trump on Afghanistan

 Mattis told Congress that the strategy would be decided upon by mid-July but the plan has been delayed for months amid sharp disagreements between national security adviser H.R.
 McMaster, who is arguing for an increase of several thousand troops to help turn the tide in the fight against the Taliban, and the President's chief strategist Steve Bannon, who is opposed to getting the US more deeply involved in the conflict.

-In the absence of an administration policy on Afghanistan, Sen. John McCain, the Republican chairman of the Armed Services Committee, said Monday he would work to produce a strategy for winning the conflict in September.
+In the absence of an administration policy on Afghanistan, McCain, the Republican chairman of the Armed Services Committee, said Monday he would work to produce a strategy for winning the conflict in September.

 "Eight years of a 'don't lose' strategy has cost us lives and treasure in Afghanistan.
 Our troops deserve better," McCain said in a statement.